sul-dlss/content_management_scripts/transform_spreadsheet_with_mapping/README.md

 2 | Portrait #2 | 55 x 72 mm | Stanford University Libraries
 3 | Portrait #3 | 88 x 44 mm | Stanford University Libraries

-See the files in the fixtures directory for more sample input, mapping, and output.
+See the fixtures directory for more sample input, mapping, and output files.